 Sixty percent of the funding of this program goes directly to the Charles Darwin Foundation for science, conservation, and education.
 Their work, carried out through the Charles Darwin Research Station and Galapagos National Park, is vital to the preservation of the islands.
 You can visit their web site to learn more www.darwinfoundation.org.
 The remainder goes toward IGTOA’s mission of creating a model of responsible and sustainable tourism.

 Passport/Visa: For Ecuador, U.S., Australian, Canadian, and EU citizens require a passport valid for at least six months from date of entry and return ticket for stays of up to 90 days.
 Citizens of other countries are advised to contact the Ecuadorian embassy in their country before traveling.
 For Argentina, U.S., Australian, Canadian, and EU citizens require a valid passport (for the duration of your visit) and return ticket for stays of up to 90 days.
 Australian and Canadian citizens are required to pay a reciprocity fee of $100 and $75 respectively (subject to change without notice due to currency fluctuations or other reasons) online, and must show proof of payment prior to arrival.
 The reciprocity fee for U.S. citizens has been suspended until further notice.
 For citizens of Australia, this fee covers unlimited entries to Argentina for 10 years, while citizens of Canada are charged the fee every time they enter the country (or $150 for multiple visits within five years).
 The fee can be paid online at ProvinciaNet.com.ar.
 You will need to register in order to make the payment.
 Citizens of other countries are advised to contact the embassy of Argentina in their country before traveling.
 For Brazil, U.S., Australian, and Canadian citizens require a passport valid for at least six months from date of entry, a stamped visa that is valid 90 days from the date of issue, an onward or return ticket, and sufficient funds to cover their stay.
-The cost of the visa for U.S. citizens is $180 and processing time can take from 45-90 business days.
+The cost of the visa for U.S. citizens is either $44.24 (E-Visa) or $160 (traditional paper-based visa) and processing time can take a minimum of five business days (E-Visa) or longer.
 EU Citizens only require a passport valid for at least six months from date of entry, an onward or return ticket, and sufficient funds to cover their stay.
 Citizens of other countries are advised to contact the Brazilian embassy in their country before traveling.

 Travel Insurance: In order to protect your travel investment from unforeseen circumstances that may arise before or during your trip, we strongly recommend that you purchase travel insurance.
 We offer Allianz Global Assistance’s Classic Comprehensive and other plans.
 The Benefits and Coverage Limits are summarized on our Travel Insurance page.
 Call your travel counselor if you have any questions or to purchase a plan.